dieflo4711/MiniPokeDex/README.md

 14. From the "Selected" view, you can unselect the Pokémon or bookmark it.
 15. To view the selected Pokémon in "Kid" mode, tap on the "Kid" item in the bottom menu.

-## Installation

-To run the MiniPokedex app on your iOS device or simulator, follow these steps:

-1. Clone the repository or download the source code.
-2. Open the project in Xcode by double-clicking the `MiniPokedex.xcodeproj` file.
-3. Ensure that the target device or simulator is selected in Xcode's scheme menu.
-4. Press the "Run" button or use the shortcut Cmd+R to build and run the app.

 ## Requirements

 - Xcode 12 or later